aurbroszniowski/HtmlAssertjs/README.md

-HtmlAssert.js
+HtmlAssertjs
 =============

-HtmlAssert.js is a Javascript DSL based assertion API to assert HTML path and content.
+HtmlAssertjs is a Javascript DSL based assertion API to assert HTML path and content.

 Huh?
 What?
 ----------